-As property guardian, the PGT is coguardian with the Ministry of Children and Family Development (MCFD) and Delegated Aboriginal Child and Family Service Agencies (DAAs) for children in continuing care of the province.
+As property guardian, the PGT is coguardian with the Ministry of Children and Family Development (MCFD) and Delegated Aboriginal Child and Family Service Agencies (DAAs), who are guardians of person for children in continuing care of the Province.
 The PGT is also property guardian for children who have no legal guardian or are undergoing adoption.